 Traditional German Food Schnitzel Recipe:

-take a large bowl, mix Eggs and Milk together.
+- take a large bowl, and mix Eggs and Milk together.